mkarthick19/Agoda-Compression/README.md

 # Decompression:

+Decompression follows the reverse process of compression to get the original input files.

 Here, we first perform level 2 decompressions if any, followed by level 1 decompressions.
 Level 2 zips may not have been

 generated, in some cases.
 Say the level 1 zip sizes are already same as MaxCompressedSizeThresold, then,

-level 2 zips would not have been generated.
+level 2 zips would not have been generated and we perform only level 1 decompressions.

 After level 1 decompressions, we merge the chunks that were split before by our compression algorithm and